xkunwu/xkunwu.github.io/projects/cambooth50/cambooth50.md

 <figure>
     <img src="/projects/cambooth50/config_test.jpg">
-    <figcaption>Fig 2: A test configuration.</figcaption>
+    <figcaption>Fig~2: A test configuration.</figcaption>
 </figure>

 Of course, there are many research works on non-rigid registration to attack this problem, but we focus on solving this problem in a relatively brute-force yet more reliable way - we use multiple cameras to take shots simultaneously.
-In this project, we have tested many configurations starting from small number of cameras to a moderate large system consisting of 50 cameras.
+In this project, we have tested many configurations starting from small number of cameras to a moderate large system consisting of 48 cameras.

 ## System setup
 The studio of [CAMERA group](https://www.camera.ac.uk/) roughly looks like this:

 <figure>
     <img src="/projects/cambooth50/camera_studio.jpg">
-    <figcaption>Fig 3: The CAMERA studio.</figcaption>
+    <figcaption>Fig~3: The CAMERA studio.</figcaption>
 </figure>

 To cover the target's full body in as many view directions as possible, we spatially partition the poles into 8 uniformly distributed groups (imagine from the top view of Fig~1).
-Each group contains the same number of cameras: we start from a simple 16-camera configuration, then gradually add cameras until the final 50-camera configuration.
+Each group contains the same number of cameras: we start from a simple 16-camera configuration, then gradually add cameras until the final 48-camera configuration.
 All the 8 groups are hardware chained together into a ring structure, and then connected to the server/power supply/shutter trigger.

 ### Hardware connections